Unsupervised Cognition: Unsupervised Cognition

 \subsubsection{The Footprint}

 Our most basic processing unit, that is, our primitive, is the Footprint.
 A Footprint is an internal representation with two basic functions.
 A Footprint contains a data SDR, and can contain (for evaluation purposes only) a metadata SDR (i.e. an SDR representing a label).
 A Footprint also has an \emph{updating function} and an \emph{activation function}.
-The updating function modifies the data and metadata SDRs when necessary mixing the Footprint SDRs with an external SDR (Algorithm~\ref{alg:fpupdate}), while the activation function computes the \emph{Archetype} and \emph{Projection} of such Footprint (Algorithm~\ref{alg:fpactiv}).
-An example of a Footprint is displayed at Figure~\ref{fig:FP} left, and its general structure is displayed at Figure~\ref{fig:FPDiag}.
+The updating function modifies the data and metadata SDRs by computing the running average between the Footprints SDRs and the external SDR, while the activation function computes the average between the Footprint SDRs and the external SDR in what we call the \emph{Archetype} of such Footprint.
+An example of a Footprint is displayed at Figure~\ref{fig:FP} left.

-The Archetype and the Projection are the two outputs of a Footprint after processing an input, and they are derived from the SPPP~\cite{irga24}.
-The Archetype aims to be an abstracted version of the input, while the Projection aims to be a concreted version of an Archetype.
-Both are the manifestations (and thus self-projections) of the Footprint from different perspectives, and they are key to build hierarchies with Footprints.
+The Archetype is the output of a Footprint after processing an input, and it is derived from the SPPP~\cite{irga24}.
+The Archetype aims to be an abstracted version of the input, and the manifestation (and thus self-projection) of the Footprint.
+It is key to build hierarchies with Footprints.

-Finally, as it is clear from Algorithm~\ref{alg:fpupdate}, our approach to build constructive representations consists on merging similar inputs to build the final representation.
-This is an aggregative approach to abstractions that is not very common on the field, but whose benefits will be clear in the following sections.